 Genes are the basic physical and functional units of heredity that are made up of DNA and are parts of chromosomes.
 Each DNA molecule contains many genes.
-A gene is a specific sequence of DNA nucleotide bases, whose sequences carry the information required for constructing a specific polypeptide (protein, enzyme or hormones).
+A gene is a specific sequence of DNA nucleotide that codes a specific polypeptide (protein, enzyme or hormones).